YoMos Workshop 2020 --- now online ---

 Which platform will the workshop be based on?

-We are currently testing the classroom function on Discord and Zoom video calls.
+We are currently testing the classroom function on Discord, Zoom and BigBlueButton video calls.
 These enable us to create our own small environment, where we may set up channels for each session and have a general platform for exchange.

 How will the presentations be given?